cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 5. Style of code blocks in the markup is restricted to javascript.

 ## Todo List - Joel
-1. Status
-   1. m1_o1 - COMPLETE
-   2. m1_o2 - COMPLETE
-   4. m2_o1 -
-   5. m2_o2 -
-   6. m2_o3 -
-   7. m3_o1 -
-   8. m3_o2 - Not Started
-   9. m4_01 - Not Started
-   10. m4_02 - Not Started
-2. Close the hack interface when browser closes?
-   1. or is it better to have close twice so they see the game information?
-3. When returning to main corridor, greeter should not appear if all objectives have been completed.
+2. When returning to main corridor, greeter should not appear if all objectives have been completed.
-4. "Thanks, would you like to show/complete/do it again" conversation should play when talking to greeter/npc inside their office if all objectives have been completed.
+3. "Thanks, would you like to show/complete/do it again" conversation should play when talking to greeter/npc inside their office if all objectives have been completed.
-5. Save hack answers into game state- so that our default values loader can populate them.
+4. Save hack answers into game state- so that our default values loader can populate them.
 NOT POSSIBLE CURRENTLY
+5. Integrate new doors and signs tilesets

 ## Todo List - Tessa
 1. Update story for second office room
 2. Speak with legal dept and see if we need a copyright on any Cloudinary logo/code/content mentioned
 3. Add details about gravity by coordinates in m3_o2

-## Final Pass Todo List
+## Refinement and Final Pass Todo List
 1. Check experience awards for each objective
+2. Review pacing of lessons
-2. Review and update objective descriptions
+3. Review and update objective descriptions
+4. Replace office banners with sign plates (and add pop up information for inspection)
+5. Replace doorways with new graphics
+    1. Integrate new doors and signs tilesets
-3. Validation testing, such as ensuring they use their cloudname for each URL (ex in m2 o2 isn't working)
+6. Validation testing, such as ensuring they use their cloudname for each URL (ex in m2 o2 isn't working)
-4. Make sure all _param_ references are also links to documentation
+7. Make sure all _param_ references in walkthrough.md and description.md are also links to documentation

 ## Needs List
 1. Graphic Assets